avito-tech/avito-android/docs/content/docs/test/TestCaseInCode.md

 If you need to sync tests, but you're not ready to automate it, there is a way: stubs.\
 Stubs are tests with all needed meta information (annotations, steps), but without actual implementation and asserts.

-To differentiate stubs from regular tests additional kind annotations added\
+To differentiate stubs from regular tests additional kind annotations were added.\
 Kind `Manual` are special one, to express intention that there are no plans to automate this case.

 ### Stubs generation